 Please complete the above application if you are a Graduate Assistant, Teaching Assistant, or Research Assistant in an active pay status with FSU during the plan semester.
-The application is due by September 8, 2023 to defer your due date to December 15, 2023 for the Fall 2023 term.
+The application is due by January 26, 2024 to defer your due date to May 3, 2024 for the Spring 2024 term.

 How will I know if my application has been received?

 A few days after completion, you will see an indicator on your “holds” area of your MyFSU portal confirming your enrollment in the plan and you will receive a confirmation email acknowledging your enrollment in the plan.